The Happenings on Shaw Hill

 “Nothing?”

 “Nothing,” she said flatly.
-And then: “All the murders have stopped since you have gone away.”
+And then: “All the murders have stopped since you left.”

 Part IV